NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.5.1 =
+This minor maintenance update fixes a couple of rare, non-critical bugs.

 = 1.4.3 =
 This update fixes a couple of minor bugs, improves compatibility with WP-CLI and provides links to the new online documentation